-iii.
-Class Tests Every student shall undergo two class tests as an internal component for every course.

-b.
-End Semester Examination (ESE) of Courses with Practical:

-The End Semester Examination of courses with practical only shall be conducted by the college with question papers set by external experts/ question bank.
-The evaluation shall be done by the External Examiners based on a well-defined scheme of evaluation given by the question paper setters/Prepared as per the direction of the Chairman, Board of Examiners.
+iv.
+Class Tests: Every student shall undergo two class tests (2x5 marks) as an internal component for every course.
+2.9.2 End Semester Examination (ESE): The End Semester Examination in theory courses shall be conducted by the college with question papers set by external experts/ question bank.
+The evaluation of the answer scripts shall be done by the examiners based on a well-defined scheme of evaluation given by the question paper setters/Prepared as per the direction of the Chairman, Board of Examiners.
 The evaluation of the End Semester Examinations shall be done immediately after the examination preferably through the centralised valuation.